momchiltues19/Classroom/oop/README.md

 * `const Point *const func() const {}` - function that returns a constant pointer to a constant object
 ### Vectors - ([2-vector.md](https://github.com/elsys/oop2017-2018/blob/master/practice/2-vector.md))

+## 28.11
+*  inheritance part two, you hace see part one in stephan's classroom repo